juvalen/mb-checker/README.md

   XXX 5346 #3
 ```

-Above, log entries for a folder and four bookmarks are shown:
+Above, log entries for a folder and six bookmarks are shown:

 **[depth] Folder name (entries)**  indicates the folder name, depth and number of entries in it